 You have been severed from Christ, you who are seeking to be justified by law; you have fallen from grace.Galatians 5:4(NASB)

 Paul's energetic defence of the doctrine of grace was matched only by his equally passionate opposition to the perils of legalism, in his letter to the Galatians.
-Various forms of legalism have been entertained over the years by different religious groups, but the particular brand of legalism that he opposed so vehemently, was the one that renders Christ's death on the cross as insufficient and the sacrificial offering of Himself for our sin as irrelevant.
+Various forms of legalism have been entertained over the years by different religious groups, but the particular brand of legalism that he opposed so vehemently, was the one that rendered Christ's death on the Cross as insufficient, and the sacrificial offering of Himself for our sin as irrelevant.

-However, as Paul clearly explained, the 613 individual rules and requirements that made up the entire Mosaic Law, was exclusively and completely ONE Law.
+However, as Paul clearly explained, the 613 individual rules and requirements that made up the entire Mosaic Law, were exclusively and completely ONE Law.
 To break even one, single regulation of this Law was to break the entire 613 regulations.
-By insisting that circumcision was necessaryfor salvation, Jewish legalists rendered Christ's death on the cross irrelevant and His sacrificial offering as insufficient.
+By insisting that circumcision was necessary for salvation, Jewish legalists rendered Christ's death on the Cross irrelevant and His sacrificial offering as insufficient.

-Many contend that Paul is saying that when a truly born-again believer falls into sin by trying to keep the Law, they are immediately cut off from Christ and have irredeemable fallen from grace - indicating that they have lost their eternal salvation.
-This erroneous teaching suggests that if believers do not live a completely righteous life they are eternally lost and can never be saved again.
+Many contend that Paul is saying that when a truly born-again believer falls into sin by trying to keep the Law, they are immediately cut off from Christ and have irredeemably fallen from grace, indicating that they have lost their eternal salvation.
+This erroneous teaching suggests that if believers do not live a completely righteous life, they are eternally lost and can never be saved again.

-Others interpret this to suggest that a believer who sins immediately loses their salvation and will have to be saved again and again and again - according to preferred doctrinal views.
-Both interpretations are in error, for Scripture clearly teaches that we are saved, once and for all by grace - through faith in Christ.
-We are not saved by works of the Law, nor are we re-saved again and again and again - according to some unbiblical denominational interpretation.
+Others interpret this to suggest that a believer who sins immediately loses their salvation and will have to be saved again and again and again, according to preferred doctrinal views.
+Both interpretations are in error, for Scripture clearly teaches that we are saved once and for all by grace through faith in Christ.
+We are not saved by works of the Law, nor are we re-saved again and again and again.

-A third unfounded exposition of this verse is that unsaved people who profess to be Christians but have never trusted Christ for their salvation - (i.e. that Jesus Christ died, that He was buried and rose again according to the Scripture), religiously keep the Law in the hopes that they will be justified by their good works and legalistic rituals and get into heaven, because God is pleased with them!
+A third unfounded exposition of this verse is that unsaved people who profess to be Christians but have never trusted Christ for their salvation: "That Jesus Christ died, that He was buried, and rose again according to the Scriptures," religiously keep the Law in the hopes that they will be justified by their good works and legalistic rituals and get into heaven, because God is pleased with them!